-Each International Manager has represented and agreed that (i) it has not offered or sold and, prior to the date six months after the date of issue of the shares of Common Stock, will not offer or sell any shares of Common Stock to persons in the United Kingdom except to persons whose ordinary activities involve them in acquiring, holding, managing or disposing of investments (as principal or agent) for the purposes of their businesses or otherwise in circumstances which have not resulted and will not result in an offer to the public in the United Kingdom within the meaning of the Public Offers of Securities Regulations 1995, (ii) it has complied and will comply with all applicable provisions of the Financial Services Act 1986 with respect to anything done by it in relation to the shares of Common Stock in, from or otherwise involving the United Kingdom, and (iii) it has only issued or passed on, and will only issue or pass on to any person in the United Kingdom any document received by it in connection with the issue of the shares of Common Stock if that person is of a kind described in Article 11(3) of the Financial Services Act 1986 (Investment Advertisements) (Exemptions) Order 1996.
+Each International Manager has represented and agreed that (i) it has not offered or sold and, prior to the date six months after the date of issue of the shares of Common Stock, will not offer or sell any shares of Common Stock to persons in the United Kingdom except to persons whose ordinary activities involve them in acquiring, holding, managing or disposing of investments (as principal or agent) for the purposes of their businesses or otherwise in circumstances which have not resulted and will not result in an offer to the public in the United Kingdom within the meaning of the Public Offers of Securities Regulations 1995, (ii) it has complied and will comply with all applicable provisions of the Financial Services Act 1986 with respect to anything done by it in relation to the shares of Common Stock in, from or otherwise involving the United Kingdom, and (iii) it has only issued or passed on, and will only issue or pass on to any person in the United Kingdom any document received by it in connection with the issue of the shares of Common Stock if that person is of a kind described in Article 11(3) of the Financial Services Act 1986 (Investment Advertisements) (Exemptions) Order 1996 or is a person to whom such document may otherwise be issued or passed upon.

-The Common Stock has been approved for listing, subject to notice of issuance, on The Nasdaq Stock Market's National Market under the symbol "TWRS".
+The Common Stock has been approved for listing, subject to notice of issuance, on the $$\operatorname{under}$$ the symbol $% \operatorname{constant}$.

-The Company, all executive officers and directors of the Company and, subject to certain limited exceptions, all other existing stockholders of the Company have agreed that they will not, subject to certain limited exceptions, for a period of 180 days from the date of this Prospectus, directly or indirectly, offer for sale, sell or otherwise dispose of any shares of Common Stock or any securities convertible into or exchangeable or exercisable for any such shares of Common Stock or enter into any derivative transaction with similar effect as a sale of Common Stock, without the prior written consent of Lehman Brothers Inc. The restrictions described in this paragraph do not apply to (i) the sale of Common Stock to the Underwriters, (ii) the issuance by the Company of shares of Common Stock upon the exercise of an option or a warrant or the conversion of a security outstanding on the date of this Prospectus or (iii) transfers, without consideration, of the Common Stock to family members or to one or more trusts established for the benefit of one or more family members.
-Furthermore, an additional exception was made for each employee of the Company or its subsidiaries (excluding Mr. Crown, the Executives and the directors of the Company) that is a party to a lock-up agreement to permit each such employee to sell during the 180-day period described above up to 12% of the shares of Common Stock beneficially owned by such employee as of the date of this Prospectus; provided that such sales must be made in compliance with the registration requirements of the Securities Act or pursuant to an exemption therefrom; provided further that if any such employee is an Employee participating in the over-allotment option described above, then such Employee's eligibility for this additional exception is reduced by the number of shares sold upon exercise of the over-allotment option.
+The Company, all executive officers and directors of the Company and existing stockholders of the Company have agreed that they will not, subject to certain limited exceptions, for a period of days from the date of this Prospectus, directly or indirectly, offer for sale, sell or otherwise dispose of any shares of Common Stock or any securities convertible into or exchangeable or exercisable for any such shares of Common Stock or enter into any derivative transaction with similar effect as a sale of Common Stock, without the prior written consent of Lehman Brothers Inc. The restrictions described in this paragraph do not apply to (i) the sale of Common Stock to the Underwriters, (ii) the issuance by the Company of shares of Common Stock upon the exercise of an option or a warrant or the conversion of a security outstanding on the date of this Prospectus or (iii) transactions by any person other than the Company relating to shares of Common Stock or other securities acquired in open market transactions after the completion of the Offering.